composi/styler/README.md

 * [Nested Elements](#Nested-Elements)
 * [BEM](#BEM)
 * [@composi/core Components](#@composi/core-Components)

+## Unsupported Features

+Styler provides support for a wide range of CSS styles for components.
+There are two type of styles that Styler cannot handle: media queries and key frame animations.

 Styler exposes one function: `addstyles`.
 This takes two arguments: `base` and `styles`.